Second State

 Image recognition using Tensorflow

 This page is outdated.
-Please Please visit here to see the use case of Rust function in AI.
+Please Please visit here to see the use case of .

 This example shows how to write a Rust function for image recognition, and then offer this function as AI-as-a-Service.